Fishing is for Everyone

 - Fish Processing Clinics – These hands-on courses give participants the opportunity to fillet or clean a fish and then cook and eat it!
 They are a great way to get anglers excited about catching their own meals and gives them an incentive to get out and fish.

 - VT Wild Kitchen – Initiated during the early days of COVID-19 pandemic, the popularity of the Vermont Wild Kitchen has made it a fixture on the department’s Facebook and YouTube channels.
-Using Facebook Live, the department and our partners share delicious recipes, showing wild game and fish processing techniques and pairing them with farm fresh or wild edibles.
-The shows are perfect for people unable to attend an in-person event while providing an excellent video to reference.
+This program allows the Department and our partners share delicious recipes, show wild game and fish processing techniques, and pair them with farm fresh or wild edibles.
+This year, shows will be available both in-person and virtually.
+Stay tuned to our Facebook page for details!

 Master Angler Program